RISE: Research Intensive Summer Experience 2023

-Join us as we return to an in-person Symposium and Poster Session to celebrate the outstanding accomplishments of our Summer Scholars.
-Following an inspirational plenary speaker, meet the 64 students and learn about the research they have done under the guidance of carefully-matched Rutgers faculty mentors.
-Participants represent 49 sending schools from 21 U.S. states and territories.
+Join us at our 2023 Symposium and Poster Session to celebrate the outstanding accomplishments of our Summer Scholars.
+Following an inspirational plenary speaker, meet the students at their posters and learn about the research they have done under the guidance of carefully-matched Rutgers faculty mentors.
+Our 58 participants represent 46 sending schools from 23 U.S. states and territories.

 Vice Provost for Undergraduate Education & Professor of Economics